 Students are placed in individual homes by School in Russia staff, based on information provided in a post-acceptance Housing Questionnaire.
 Care is taken to place students according to individual needs (dietary, health, etc.), and when possible, personal preferences are also taken into account.

 Each student is given his or her own room in the host apartment, with linens provided.
 Board includes breakfast and dinner on weekdays and three meals per day on weekends.
 (In Moscow only, students now have a choice between receiving board from the family or cooking for themselves.)

 In order to maintain authenticity in the host family environment, the School in Russia does not make any other material demands on the hosts.
 Certain hosts may have amenities like washing machines or computers, but since these items are not always found in normal Russian households, not all hosts will have them.

 Students will withdraw rubles in Russia and pay their hosts directly at the beginning of each month.

-Students studying in Moscow, specifically at the Higher School of Economics (HSE), have the option to live in an HSE dorm as opposed to with a host family.
-The HSE dorm option is very affordable, although students are responsible for all their own meals.
+Students studying in Moscow, specifically at the Higher School of Economics (HSE), have the option to live in an HSE rental house as opposed to with a host family.
+The HSE rental house option is very affordable, although students are responsible for all their own meals.
 Students will pay in cash at the beginning of each month by withdrawing rubles in Russia.